-There are several parental tax deductions and credits available to those with dependent children.
+There are several parental tax deductions and credits available to eligible families.
 Some are only available to parents who pay day care costs or higher education expenses.
-The child and dependent credit, however, doesn’t require parents to cover any particular costs.
+But the child tax credit doesn’t require parents to cover any particular costs.

-- Is a son, daughter, stepchild, eligible foster child, brother, sister, stepbrother, stepsister, half-brother, half-sister, or a descendant of any of these — for example, your grandchild, niece, or nephew
+- Is a son, daughter, stepchild, adopted child, eligible foster child, brother, sister, stepbrother, stepsister, half-brother, half-sister, or a descendant of any of these — for example, your grandchild, niece, or nephew

 - Is a U.S. citizen with a Social Security number (SSN)

 - Did not provide more than half their own support during the tax year

 - Lived with you for more than half the year

 - Is claimed as a dependent on your federal tax return

 - Does not file a joint return with a spouse or files it only to request a refund of withheld taxes

 The CTC can only be claimed once per child per year.
 For example, in the case of divorced parents who both qualify to claim one child as a dependent, only one can claim the child and take advantage of the CTC.
 If both parents try to claim the child, the IRS will apply tiebreaker rules to determine who gets to claim the dependent.
 The IRS explains those tiebreaker rules in detail in Publication 501.